‘The Young And The Restless’ Spoilers For Wednesday, June 6: Neil Pulls Out All The Stops & Outwits Opponents!

 The Young and the Restless spoilers for Wednesday, June 6 promise secrets solidified, uncomfortable new situations for multiple Genoa City residents, and some smart moves.

 Summer (Hunter King) shocked Phyllis (Gina Tognoni) with her unexpected return to Genoa City.
 With her daughter back, Phyllis wants to make sure her tracks are covered.
 She takes strong action regarding the secrets she’s keeping about J.T.
 (Thad Luckinbill).
-She also needs to ensure her accomplices Nikki (Melody Thomas Scott), Sharon (Sharon Case), and Victoria (Amelia Heinle) into recommitting to the cause.
+She also needs to ensure her accomplices Nikki (Melody Thomas Scott), Sharon (Sharon Case), and Victoria (Amelia Heinle) are recommitting to the cause.

 With Summer in the picture, Phyllis lost some of her privacy, and there’s a possibility her daughter will figure out something has been going on while she’s been away.
 Phyllis can’t have that.

-Of course, with Summer’s unexpected arrest for Grand Theft Auto, Phyllis may find herself taking action in helping get her daughter out of a legal tangle too.
+Of course, with Summer’s unexpected arrest for grand theft Auto, Phyllis may find herself taking action in helping get her daughter out of a legal tangle too.
 Hopefully, Phyllis doesn’t find herself with way too many balls in the air.
 One wrong move could bring them all crashing down.

 Meanwhile, Devon (Bryton James) prepares to move Hilary (Mishael Morgan) into his place — again.
-Of course, this time, they’re not in the same place they were the last time the cohabitated, and he’s keeping his ex-wife and soon to be baby momma on her toes.
+Of course, this time, they’re not in the same place they were the last time they cohabitated, and he’s keeping his ex-wife and soon to be baby momma on her toes.

 She’s baaaack!
 See what happens when Summer returns to Genoa City today on #YR. pic.twitter.com/pMulcGIwWI